ratrocket/alpine-droplet/README.md

 is the alpine version (eg, "3.15") and hash is a commit hash from the alpine repo.
 I realize the hash might be pushing it -- version alone would ok!

+UPDATE: partially done.
+Got the version number, I'll give up on the hash.